Conformal Prediction and MLLM aided Uncertainty Quantification in Scene Graph Generation: Experiments

 \subsection{Comparative Uncertainty Quantification of SGG Methods}

 The empirical coverage of the object, predicate, and triplet prediction sets, obtained by PC-SGG for each SGG method is shown in Table \ref{tab:coverage_comparison}.
 For all the methods, the object prediction sets fail to achieve the class-conditional coverage guarantee of $95\%$ (Eq \ref{eq:class_conditional_cp}).
 In comparison, the predicate prediction sets of VCTREE, SQUAT, and BGNN come close to the coverage guarantee of $90\%$.
 However, for all the methods, $AvgSize$ of the predicate prediction sets is significantly higher than that of the objects.
-This highlights the uncertainty associated with predicate classification is significantly higher than object classification.
-As such, the predicate prediction sets larger to meet coverage guarantees.
+This shows that predicate classification uncertainty is significantly higher than object classification.
+As such, the predicate prediction sets are larger to meet coverage guarantees.
 Overall, SQUAT and BGNN achieve the best empirical coverage for their triplet prediction sets, with SQUAT having the smallest $AvgSize$ for its predicate prediction sets.
 From the $CovGap$ values, it can also be observed that the predicate prediction sets of SQUAT achieve the lowest class-wise deviation from the class-conditional coverage guarantee.
 For the object prediction sets, BGNN has lowest $CovGap$.
 The empirical coverage values of the triplet prediction set, $Cov_T$, also verify Theorem \ref{eq:triplet_coverage} (check supplementary) since it is approximately close to the product of the object and predicate prediction sets' $Cov$ values.
-However, the $Cov_T$ values of none of the models achieve the marginal coverage guarantee of $(1-\alpha_o)(1-\alpha_r)$.
-This observation not only highlights the high predictive uncertainty of existing SGG methods but also sheds light on possible distribution shifts in the train and test splits of SGG datasets that make computing well-calibration conformal quantiles very challenging.
+However, the $Cov_T$ values of none of the models achieve the marginal coverage guarantee of $(1-\alpha_o)(1-\alpha_r)$ shown in Corollary 1.
+This observation highlights the high predictive uncertainty of existing SGG methods, as well as, shed light on possible distribution shifts in the train and test splits of SGG datasets that make computing well-calibration conformal quantiles very challenging under exchangeability assumptions.